Signs Of Alcohol Abuse

 - Cancer of the mouth and throat

-Alcohol abuse can cause many non-medical effects as well, some of which are as serious or worse than many of the health consequences.
+Alcoholism symptoms can be non-medical as well; often these side effects are as serious as or worse than many of the health consequences.
 Non-medical effects of alcohol abuse include:

 - Legal issues

 - Relationship issues with family, friends, and significant others